Use of unfair means in the assessment process

 The English Language Teaching Centre operates a Writing Advisory Service, through which students can make individual appointments to discuss a piece of writing.
 This is available for all students, both native and non-native speakers of English.

 What happens if a student uses unfair means?

 Any form of unfair means is treated as a serious academic offence and action may be taken under the Discipline Regulations.
 For a student registered on a professionally accredited programme of study, action may also be taken under the Fitness to Practise Regulations.
 Where unfair means is found to have been used, the University may impose penalties ranging from awarding no grade for the piece of work or failure in a PhD examination through to expulsion from the University in extremely serious cases.

 Detection of Unfair Means

 The University subscribes to a national plagiarism detection service which helps academic staff identify the original source of material submitted by students.
 This means that academic staff have access to specialist software that searches a database of reference material gathered from professional publications, student essay websites and other work submitted by students.
 It is also a resource which can help tutors to advise students on ways of improving their referencing techniques.
-You will be required to submit your final thesis to this service upon submission of your thesis.
+All students are required to submit their final thesis to this service upon submission of their thesis.

 Further information for students and academic departments on the use of unfair means, including details of actions that departments may take, is available here